Next Episode of 60 Minutes is

 Producers: Nichola Younger, Sammi Taylor

-VOTE 1 FOR 2
+Vote 1 for 2

 What Lucy Bradlow and Bronwen Bock want to do is either brilliant or bonkers.
 They reckon they can make Australian politics better by offering themselves up in a two-for-one deal.
 That's right, they want to job-share the position of senator.
 But as Adam Hegarty reports, their proposal raises many questions.
 The most obvious is what happens when, if elected, these wannabe part-timers disagree on an issue?
 Quite unlike politicians, they say don't worry, they'll work out their differences amicably.
 So, should we believe them and start planning to Vote 1 for 2?
 Or is this a case of double equals trouble?